PokeMichele/XWrap-Qt/README.md

         ```
         sudo cp XWrap-Qt.py /usr/local/bin
         ```
-     - Launch the Script for the first time to select the GIF file and the interval (in seconds) between 2 frames:
+     - Launch the Script for the first time to select the GIF file and the interval between 2 frames:
         ```
         python3 /usr/local/bin/XWrap-Qt.py
         ```